How to Do Crypto Accounting for Companies With a Native Token

 Repeat this process as additional obligations are fulfilled and the associated revenue is earned.

-Example Entry for Security Token:
+Example Entry, Security Token:

 Scenario 2: Minting Native Tokens